ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: Evaluation

-\name's DSE adopts the heuristics described in Sec.~\ref{sec:heuristics} to prioritize, prune, or pre-constrain symbolic firmware states and mitigate path explosions.
-To evaluate these heuristics against path explosions, we ran \name's DSE and a vanilla DSE on the 11 firmware highlighted in Fig.~\ref{fig:24hrcovs}.
-The vanilla DSE is a copy of \name's DSE with the heuristics under evaluation disabled.
-We set up each DSE on each firmware to re-run the single-core DSE instance that took the median time to reach a wanted BB in \name's trials in Sec.~\ref{sec:coverage}.
-Each DSE was configured to terminate upon reaching a wanted BB, abort when consuming ${>}90$GB of RAM, and never time out.
-Thus, it would either succeed by reaching a wanted BB or fail by running out of memory when running on each firmware.
-Table~\ref{tab:resources} shows in the right half each DSE's CPU time, RAM usage (measured by \texttt{/usr/bin/time -v}), and success or failure.
+To evaluate the heuristics in Sec.~\ref{sec:heuristics} for mitigating path explosion, we compared our DSE with a vanilla DSE: a copy of ours in which these heuristics were disabled.
+Both were evaluated on the 11 firmware samples highlighted in Fig.~\ref{fig:24hrcovs}.
+We reran a single-core DSE instance per sample that took the median time to reach an unvisited BB among all instances in \name's trials of testing that sample.
+Each run terminated when the DSE hit an unvisited BB, aborted when the DSE consumeed ${>}90$GB of RAM, and never timed out.
+Thus, it either succeeded by reaching an unvisited BB or failed due to memory exhaustion.
+The right half of Table~\ref{tab:resources} reports the CPU times, RAM usage (measured by \texttt{/usr/bin/time -v}), and outcomes of our DSE and the vanilla DSE on each sample.

-The vanilla DSE failed to reach any wanted BB in 6 of the 11 firmware, even with 90GB of RAM.
-In Console and GPS Tracker, it required $87$x and $12$x as much CPU time (plus $56$x and $8$x as much RAM) as \name's DSE to reach a wanted BB.
-While it outperformed \name's DSE in ChibiOS RTC, Gateway, and uTasker USB, the differences in resource usage were much smaller than in the cases where \name's DSE performed better.
-The above observations suggest that a vanilla DSE (e.g., used in DevFuzz \cite{devfuzz}) is not applicable to the problem \nameS is addressing.
+The vanilla DSE failed to reach any unvisited BB in 6 samples, even with 90GB of RAM.
+In Console and GPS Tracker, it required ${86}\times$ and ${11}\times$ more CPU time as well as ${55}\times$ and ${7}\times$ more RAM, respectively, to succeed.
+While it outperformed our DSE in ChibiOS RTC, Gateway, and uTasker USB, the resource gaps were much smaller than those in the samples where our DSE performed better.
+The above observations suggest that a vanilla DSE (e.g., used in Laelaps \cite{laelaps} or DevFuzz \cite{devfuzz}) does not directly work for \name's research problem.

-In summary, \nameS raised Fuzzware's code coverage by up to 54\% in 11 of the 24 firmware under test and triggered additional bugs in 5 of them without hurting the coverage in others. \name's MMIO models accurately describe a wide range of data chunks that each firmware expects to receive via multiple MMIO reads in different stages of operation. \nameS and its DSE make better use of computational resources than vanilla Fuzzware and DSE.
+In summary, \nameS raised Fuzzware's code coverage by up to $68$\% in 11 of the 24 firmware samples, triggered additional bugs in 5 of them, and did not sacrifice the coverage elsewhere.
+Its MMIO models accurately captured a wide range of data chunks that firmware receives through multiple MMIO reads across different execution stages.
+Moreover, \nameS and its DSE used computational resources more effectively than vanilla Fuzzware and DSE.